10 ways you can tell the Earth is round

 - If you look out the window on a trans-Atlantic flight, you can, most of the times, see the curvature of the Earth on the horizon.
 The best view of the curvature used to be on the Concorde, but that plane’s long gone.
 I can’t wait to see the pictures from the new plane by Virgin Galactic—the horizon should look absolutely curved, as it actually is from a distance.

-7. Look at other planets
+7. Scope out other planets

 The Earth is different from other planets, that much is true.
 After all, we have life, and we haven’t found any other planets with life (yet).
 However, there are certain characteristics all planets have, and it will be quite logical to assume that if all planets behave a certain way, or show certain characteristics—specifically if those planets are in different places or were created under different circumstances—our planet is the same.

 In other words: If so many planets that were created in different locations and under different circumstances show the same property, it’s likely that our own planet has the same property as well.
 All of our observations show that other planets are spherical (and since we know how they’re created, it’s also obvious why they take this shape).
 Unless we have a very good reason to think otherwise (which we don’t), our planet is very likely the same.

 In 1610, Galileo Galilei observed the moons of Jupiter rotating around it.
 He described them as small planets orbiting a larger planet—a description (and observation) that was very difficult for the church to accept, as it challenged a geocentric model where everything was supposed to revolve around the Earth.
 This observation also showed that the planets (Jupiter, Neptune, and later Venus was observed too) are all spherical, and all orbit the sun.